KNMI/RCC/README.md

 make this easier instead of fiddling with your own work arounds.
 Also feel free to consult [us](https://github.com/orgs/KNMI/teams/rrr) if you experience difficulties.

-### Repository management

-Try to structure your repository, aka research project folder.
-Within a repository you will encounter frequently:

- - data (for all the data)
- - figures (for your plots)
- - R (for your functions)
- - src (for source code)
- - scripts
- - ...

 ### Writing

 You might think that git is something that programmers use, but that you are not